ark-987/Cancer-Incidence-UK-Cluster-Analysis/README.md

 *Cancers: Gynaecological, Uterine, Cervical*
 - Female reproductive system cancers
 - **Observation:** Very high incidence of **stage 1**, with relatively few cases at other stages.
-  ➤ *This may indicate insufficient diagnostic sensitivity for later stages.*
+  ➤ *This may indicate good screening program.*

 ---